LucasGoncSilva/mosheh/.github/CODING_STYLE.md

 - Prefix any private function/method/variable with a single underscore (`_`).
 - Private elements must **not** be used outside their intended scope.
-- If you need broader access, make it public and add proper docstrings.
+- If you need broader access, problably you do not need it; make it public in a proper way and add a proper docstrings (or just encapsulate the code for testing, if the case, following the same logic of the existing ones).

 ## Comments & Docstrings